-Long long ago deep within the hills of County Antrim lived a giant who’s name was known the length and breadth of Ireland.
-His name was Finn MacCool.
+The legend of the Giant’s Causeway begins long ago deep within the hills of County Antrim in what is now Northern Ireland.
+It was here that an Irish giant who’s name was known the length and breadth of Ireland resided.

-Finn was the biggest and strongest giant in all of Ireland and his booming voice could be heard for miles and miles around.
+I’m talking, of course, about the mighty Fionn Mac Cumhaill / Finn MacCool.
+Now Fionn was no ordinary giant.
+Oh no – he was the biggest and strongest giant in all of Ireland.
+It’s said that the Irish giant’s booming voice could be heard for miles and miles around.

 Along came a messenger

-Although Finn had never laid eyes on Benandonner, he had heard whisper that he was the largest and most fierce giant in all of Scotland.
+Although Fionn had never laid eyes on Benandonner, he had heard a whisper that he was the largest and most fierce giant in all of Scotland.

-Enraged by Benandonner’s sheer cheek, Finn immediately accepted the challenge, but there was a slight snag – how would he get across to Scotland?!
+Enraged by Benandonner’s sheer cheek, Fionn immediately accepted the challenge, but there was a slight snag – how would he get across to Scotland?!

 Meanwhile, back in Scotland…

-Back in Scotland, Benandonner heard word of what Finn was doing.
-Half surprised his challenge was accepted and half excited at the prospect of a brawl, he started tearing into the building of the path from his side.
+Back in Scotland, Benandonner heard word of what the giant from Ireland was doing.
+Half surprised his challenge was accepted and half excited at the prospect of a brawl, he started building a path from his side.

 When Finn arrived and laid his eyes upon Benandonner he was stunned speechless.
-Benandonner was big.
-Not just big – he was enormous.
+Benandonner wasn’t big – he was enormous.

 A cunning plan was hatched

-Deciding that he didn’t want to be around when Benandonner awoke, Finn retreated back to Ireland.
+Here’s where the legend of the Giant’s Causeway gets interesting.
+Finn decided that he didn’t want to be around when Benandonner awoke, so he retreated back to Ireland.